Behind the ‘Line

 A Pitman’s guide to the Art Institute

 A few weeks ago I emailed my friend, co-conspirator and TimeLine Marketing Director Lara Goetsch to see if she wanted to go to the Art Institute of Chicago and look for all the art mentioned in The Pitmen Painters.
-She agreed and we met in ...
+She agreed and we met in the foyer of the museum on a rainy Thursday evening.
+It’s so easy to get complacent when living in a city of artistic riches about how much access we have ...

 Read More >